Los Angeles Prescription Fraud Lawyers

 If you or a loved one has been charged with any kind of prescription fraud, you must take the necessary steps to safeguard your future.
-The knowledgeable Los Angeles white collar crime defense attorneys at Werksman Jackson & Quinn LLP can help you fight the charges you’re facing, possibly even getting those charges reduced or even dismissed.
+The knowledgeable Los Angeles white collar crime defense attorneys at Werksman Jackson & Quinn LLP can help you fight the charges you’re facing, possibly even getting those charges reduced or dismissed.
 The right attorney makes all the difference in a criminal defense case.

 But you need to act now – contact Werksman Jackson & Quinn LLP today at (213) 688-0460 and tell us about your case.

 There are several major types of prescription fraud, depending on who is charged with committing the crime.
 Prescription fraud is not a crime exclusive to patients.
 Doctors are often found guilty of the charge as well.
 The recent drug epidemic in America has made law enforcement especially wary of doctors committing prescription fraud and they are quick to issue an arrest if they suspect that a prescription has been illegally given out.

 - Doctor Shopping – This is prescription fraud charged against a patient.
 In this situation, it is claimed that a patient conceals information or uses deceit to get a prescription for a controlled substance from a doctor.

 - Illegal Prescriptions – These are prescriptions for controlled substances, written by medical professionals such as general practitioners or dentists, which are not issued for legitimate medical reasons.